pde294/Bike-Sharing-Analysis/README.md

 # Bike Sharing
 ## **Overview**
  - The purpose of this analysis is to examine trends occuring in August 2019 with Citibike rides.
+The analysis occurred in Tableau utilizing a dataset from the Citi Bike System Data website:https://www.citibikenyc.com/system-data
-Trends examined include top starting and top ending locations, trip durations, trip durations by gender, checkout days and times, and checkout days and times by gender.
+ -   Trends examined include top starting and top ending locations, trip durations, trip durations by gender, checkout days and times, and checkout days and times by gender.